 It is said that as Nampeyo's eyesight was declining she would take her pots to Lena for painting if neither Annie (Healing) nor Fannie (Nampeyo) was available.

 Sunbeam David was Lena's son.
 His son, Neal David, is a noted katsina carver.

-Lena was of the Hopi-Tewa Katchina Clan and usually marked her works with a corn symbol.
+Lena was of the Hopi-Tewa Kachina/Parrot Clan and usually marked her works with an ear-of-corn symbol.
 She was often known as "Corn Woman."